tawk/tawk-messenger-ember/docs/api-reference.md

 <br/>

 ## toggleVisibility
-Hides or Shows the chat widget based on the current visibility state.
+Hides or Shows the widget based on the current visibility state.

 ```js
 this.tawkMessenger.toggleVisibility();